≡ Menu

 Diagnosis of DM

 If you ever see your dog has problems walking or anything else that could be a spinal problem, you should see a vet ASAP.
-This is what he/she will do to make an official DM diagnosis.
+Heey will do this to make an official DM diagnosis.

 • Physical & neurological exam,